twilio/programmable-asset-tracker/esp32/esp32_readme.md

 #### Finish ####

-Method `finish()` completes the loading procedure, resets the ESP32 chip and transfers control to the loaded firmware.
+Finish loading procedure - method `finish()`.
+It powers off ESP32 chip and all pins/ports used to interact with it.

 No parameters.